Ker Sangri

-Ker Sangri is a traditional Rajasthani dish made with dried ker berry and sangri beans.
-Here is a tried and tested authentic recipe to make it at home (vegetarian).
+Ker Sangri is a traditional Rajasthani dish made with dried ker berries and sangri beans.
+Here is a tried-and-tested authentic recipe for making it at home.

-Here are a few more popular Rajasthani recipes: Rajasthani Makki Ka Dhokla, Panchmel Dal, Rajasthani Haldi Ki Sabzi, Namkeen Oliya, and Rajasthani Sev Tamatar Ki Sabzi.
+Here are a few more popular Rajasthani recipes: Makki Ka Dhokla, Panchmel Dal, Haldi Ki Sabzi, Namkeen Oliya, Sev Tamatar Ki Sabzi, and Guava Curry.

 About Ker Sangri

-The berries and beans are washed very well to remove any dirt and then soaked to rehydrate them.
-They are then cooked in a yogurt bases spicy masala.
+The berries and beans are washed very well to remove dirt and then soaked to rehydrate them.
+They are then cooked in a yogurt-based spicy masala.

 Every household has its way of making this sabji.
 While some add yogurt (curd, dahi) to it, some stir fry it with everyday spices.